-As mentioned above, community and social service saw the largest growth of any occupation category — including social workers, counselors (including behavioral disorder and substance abuse counselors), religious workers, probation officers, and similar jobs.
+As mentioned above in the best cities for jobs graphic, community and social service saw the largest growth of any occupation category — including social workers, counselors (including behavioral disorder and substance abuse counselors), religious workers, probation officers, and similar jobs.
 In three years, these jobs saw their employment jump 14.61%, with more solid growth expected.

 The city with the best market for community and social service occupations is Philadelphia, with a location quotient of 1.99 — meaning the density of those jobs in that area is nearly twice the national average.
 Boston, New York, and Detroit are also promising locales.

 These jobs, however, aren’t as inextricably linked to metropolitan areas as, for example, computer and mathematics occupations might be, which would explain why some of the largest cities have a lower concentration of those jobs than the national average.
 San Francisco, the city with the eighth-highest concentration of these jobs, has a location quotient of just .89, below the overall national average.

 Computer & Mathematics